-The basis of a gelato is a creamy, creamy custard made of eggs, whole milk, enriched with milk powder for stability and by quantity, low in sugar.
-The number of eggs gives the gelato its vibrant yellowish color, the beating of the eggs and sugar and slow cooking brings the creaminess.
+The basis of a gelato is a creamy custard made of eggs and whole milk.
+It is enriched with milk powder for stability and by quantity, low in sugar.
+The number of eggs gives the gelato its vibrant yellowish color; the beating of the eggs and sugar and slow cooking bring the creaminess.
 Unlike a commercial ice cream with stabilizers and additives, gelato melts rather quickly, making eating all the more fun.

-This custard once made becomes the support act to endless flavors and everyone has their favorite.
-Master this basic custard and your choices will be endless and you will probably never buy ice cream again.
+Once made, this custard becomes the support for endless flavors and everyone has their favorite.
+Master this basic custard and your choices will be endless–you will probably never buy ice cream again.

 Gather the ingredients.

-Warm the milk in a large saucepan with one teaspoon of vanilla extract, two teaspoons of the sugar and the milk powder, stir well to ensure everything is incorporated.
-Lower the heat, simmer for five minutes, remove from the heat and leave to infuse while you prepare the remaining ingredients.
+Warm the milk in a large saucepan with one teaspoon of vanilla extract and two teaspoons of the sugar and the milk powder.
+Stir well to ensure everything is incorporated.
+Lower the heat, simmer for five minutes, remove from the heat, and leave to infuse while you prepare the remaining ingredients.

-Put a mixing bowl large enough to hold the custard into the freezer, or chill right down with ice cubes.
+Put a mixing bowl large enough to hold the custard into the freeze or chill right down with ice cubes.

-Gently reheat the milk to warm but not hot, or boiling as you risk curdling the custard.
-With the mixer running on medium speed, slowly and gently pour the liquid over the beaten eggs, take your time, do not rush this process.
+Gently reheat the milk to warm–but not hot or boiling as you risk curdling the custard.
+With the mixer running on medium speed, slowly and gently pour the liquid over the beaten eggs; take your time and do not rush this process.

-Return the custard to the milk pan, place over low heat and stirring continuously, cook slowly and gently until the mixture has thickened enough to coat the back of a metal spoon.
+Return the custard to the milk pan, place over low heat and stirring continuously to cook slowly and gently until the mixture has thickened enough to coat the back of a metal spoon.

 Pour the custard into the chilled down bowl and continue to stir until the custard is cold enough to put back into the refrigerator.
-Cut a circle of greaseproof paper and lay this on the surface of the custard (this prevents a skin forming) put into the fridge for three to four hours or even overnight.
+Cut a circle of greaseproof paper and lay this on the surface of the custard (this prevents a skin forming).
+Put the custard into the fridge for three to four hours or even overnight.
 Then churn in your ice cream machine following the manufacturer's instructions.